 Curator, Anne Umland: There is so much to look at in this picture, and one thing that's fun to do is to try to see how many different animals you can find.

-Remedios Varo often includes mysterious vehicles in her pictures, and this one is really fun to study, because if you look at the bottom, you can see it has wheels, but then as your eye travels up past its roof to it's very top, you can see that there is a mast, and two sails, and rigging like you would find on a boat.
-So she's created a cart-boat, filled with all these magical things.
+The artist often includes mysterious wind-propelled vehicles in her pictures, and this one is really fun to study, because if you look at the bottom, you can see it has wheels, but then as your eye travels up past its roof to its very top, you can see that there is a mast, and two sails, and rigging like you would find on a boat.
+So she's somehow created a cart-boat, filled with all these magical things.

-And someone once told me that to make the very fine lines that she painted, she used the thinnest of brushes, and that the bristles on the brush was a cat's whisker.
+And someone once told me that to make the very fine lines that she painted, she used the thinnest of brushes, and that the bristle on the brush was a cat's whisker [sound of a cat meowing].
 So I don't know if that's true or not, but I like thinking about that when I look at how many teeny tiny details there are in this work.